Peter Kollman

 Peter Andrew Kollman (July 24, 1944–May 25, 2001) was a professor of chemistry and pharmaceutical chemistry at the University of California, San Francisco.

 He is known for his work in computational chemistry, molecular modeling and bioinformatics, especially for his role in the development of the AMBER force field and molecular dynamics software package.

 Biography

 Kollman obtained his B.A. from Grinnell College in 1966 and his M.A. and Ph.D. from Princeton University in 1967 and 1970 respectively.
 His PhD supervisor was Leland C. Allen, who had received his PhD in 1956 from MIT supervised by John C. Slater.
 After a post-doctoral position at the University of Cambridge with David Buckingham, Kollman was hired as an assistant professor by UCSF, where he spent the rest of his career.

 In 1995, he was distinguished with the Computers in Chemistry Award from the American Chemical Society.

+In 2000, Kollman authored a seminal review in Accounts of Chemical Research introducing the Molecular Mechanics Poisson–Boltzmann Surface Area (MM-PBSA) method as a general framework for calculating free energies of biomolecular systems.
+This approach combined explicit-solvent molecular dynamics trajectories with continuum electrostatics, allowing solvation and binding free energies to be computed with greater efficiency and physical rigor than was previously possible.
+The review articulated MM-PBSA as the defining advance of what Kollman termed the "fourth era" of computational chemistry, following the establishment of stable explicit-solvent simulations in the "third era".
+MM-PBSA proved widely applicable, spanning protein folding, nucleic acid stability, protein–protein and protein–RNA recognition, and ligand binding.

+In 1998, Kollman's group reported the first microsecond-scale molecular dynamics simulation of a protein, the villin headpiece subdomain.
+This was the longest biomolecular simulation ever reported at the time and MM-PBSA energetic analysis of the trajectory compared to that of the crystal structure suggested a folding half-life of approximately 1 μs and a total folding time of ~4.2 μs, the first physics-based prediction of a protein folding time.
+This prediction was later corroborated experimentally by laser temperature-jump (T-jump) kinetics, which measured villin folding of 4.3 μs.
+The work provided an atomistic view of folding dynamics and established a benchmark for long-timescale MD simulations.